-ACT-D: High Level Business Actions
+ACT-D: High Level Business Actions on Nature

 The ACT-D high level business actions on nature were developed in a collaboration by leading organizations including the Capitals Coalition, Business for Nature, WBCSD, TNFD, Science Based Targets Network, WEF and WWF.